aimhubio/aim/docs/source/ui/pages/run_management.md

 ## Experiment page

-The experiment page provides overall information about a single experiment and helps to explore the runs attached to the experiment.
+The experiment page provides overall information about a single experiment and helps to explore the runs associated with the experiment.
 Here are the tabs available on the experiment page:

 - [Overview](#id21)